ItalianoFrançaisDeutschEnglish

 The idea of immortality, at the time of the dominance of the value attributed to the durability of gold, is transferred to the permanence of the circulation of capital.

-Just as capital dissolved the state and emptied the concept of value—which presupposed persistence, and was therefore hostile to circulation—it dies when it can no longer valorize itself.
-But capital is not the process of abstraction: this and its modus operandi continue, we do not know whether by incorporating capital into the technical system or vice versa, or with a tangled paso doble between the two components, its path of global engulfment down to the individual cells of man. ¶ This is not a complete theory, but rather the observation of traces and symptoms visible to the observer: the process itself is heading towards the extinction of the species that set it in motion.
-Unless there is an unlikely reaction from the species itself.
-Unlikely, as there are no signs of it, but not impossible: the real mechanisms of species generation and persistence are ultimately unknown.
-Sometimes reactions are generated by extreme situations, by the perception of real risks of extinction, as seems to have happened in the transition to the Neolithic era when humanity, perhaps faced with a profound environmental crisis, underwent a radical transformation of its ways of life—one that openly triggered the process of abstraction.
+As capital has dissolved the State and emptied the concept of value—which presupposed persistence and was therefore hostile to circulation—it dies when it can no longer valorize itself.
+But capital is not the process of abstraction: that process and its modus operandi continue, whether by incorporating capital into the technical system or vice versa, or through a tangled Paso doble between the two components, in its global engulfment down to the individual cells of the human being. ¶ What is offered here is not a complete theory, but the observation of traces and symptoms, visible to those who look: the process itself seems to be heading toward the extinction of the species that set it in motion.
+Unless an improbable reaction arises from the species itself.
+Improbable—no signs are visible, except weak ones—but not impossible: the actual mechanisms of species generation and persistence remain fundamentally unknown.
+Sometimes reactions are triggered by extreme situations, by the perception of real risks of extinction, as may have occurred during the Neolithic transition, when humanity—perhaps facing a deep environmental crisis—undertook a radical transformation of its ways of life, one that openly initiated the process of abstraction.

 3.7.
-The technical system (organization, technique, science) or the productive forces
+Tlön • The technical system (organization, technology, science, medicine), i.e., the productive forces.

 Another major component of the abstraction process, now in the foreground: organization that neutralizes subjectivity, machines that replace humans, science reduced to technical power, time transformed into an operational grid.